Seeing Retirement In A New Light: Financial Advisors' Daily Digest

 Retirement is like a game of chess in which your chances of success in the endgame are determined by how you play your middle game and opening game.
 So says retirement planning expert Dirk Cotton in a new article on SA.
 I applaud those who reason by analogy because the exercise helps you see your subject in a fresh light, which can be clarifying.
-For example, at the end of an article in which he adduces many parallels between chess and retirement, Cotton makes an important distinction.
+For example, at the end of an article, in which he adduces many parallels between chess and retirement, Cotton makes an important distinction.

 "Luck plays a very limited role in chess, but a much greater role in retirement," he writes, citing factors such as health and longevity, which significantly impact retirement finances and over which people generally have no control.